ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 #### Future Plans

 1. **Image processing**
-   - Integrate image processing for KYC authentication, e.g., reading in customer’s passports, driving license, medical service card, etc.
+   - Integrate image processing for KYC authentication, e.g., reading in customer’s passports, driving license, medical service card.

 2. **Auxiliary & Novel Use Cases**
-   - Developing an oracle for credit score checks automatically satisfies an auxiliary use case:
+   Developing an oracle for credit score checks automatically satisfies this auxiliary use case:

        - personal information integrity validation: do the user’s first and last name match across different platforms (Coinbase, Binance, Plaid, etc.)?

-   - Furthermore, we’ve designed our oracle to easily scale up to use cases that we consider relevant to the Secret Network.
+   Furthermore, we’ve designed our oracle to easily scale up to use cases that we consider relevant to the Secret Network.
 Among them are:

        - credit score check for Anti-Money Laundering (AML)